toebeann/BepInEx.SupermarketSimulator/README.md

 Second, check [the FAQ](https://github.com/toebeann/BepInEx.SupermarketSimulator/wiki/FAQ) to see if there is an answer there.

-If not, at this moment, you can use the following channels to ask for help:
+If not, you can use the following channels to ask for help:

 -   [Modded Supermarket Simulator Discord](https://discord.gg/hjGpjB3GXA)
 -   [Nexus Mods posts tab](https://www.nexusmods.com/supermarketsimulator/mods/9/?tab=posts)